April 19th, 2009

 He decided to put the power of accountability to work not only by using ALL four levels of accountability, but also by taking his photograph every day and posting it on the web for all the world to see.

 To Adam though, all the attention was just a side benefit.
 The real benefit was that he beat body fat once and for all.
 He went from (in his own words) sick, fat and stupid, to six pack abs, happy and successful.
-And now he’s helping other people do the same
+And then he went on to help other people do the same.

 He credits his success to accountability.
-In his case, REAL TIME web 2.0 accountability.
+In his case, “real time internet accountability.

-I hope you are now seeing the potential in this force for helping you get the body you deserve and you will print out this report, read and re-read it, soak in the information about the four levels of accountability and start to apply it in your life.
-I’ve given you a LOT of ideas for how to put these ideas to work, immediately.
+I hope you are now seeing the potential in this force for helping you get the body you deserve and you will print out this post, read and re-read it, soak in the information about the four levels of accountability, and start to apply it in your life .